mcealera/amazon-connect-workshop/README.md

 ![](images/flow2.png)

 6. Click Publish.
 7. Wait a couple of minutes and give yourself another call.
-You should not be greeted by name!.
+You should now be greeted by name!.
-8. If you do not receive the greeting, you can troubleshoot your flow using CloudWatch logs!
-Navigate to Services > CloudWatch > Logs > Log Groups > (aws/connect/(yourConnectInstanceName).
+8. If you do not receive the greeting, you can troubleshoot your flow using CloudWatch logs.
+To access the logs, navigate to Services > CloudWatch > Logs > Log Groups > (aws/connect/(yourConnectInstanceName).

 # 5. More personalization - Store user interactions

-In this section we will use a Lambda to update the DynamoDB table we created previously with the choices the user makes in the IVR.
+In this section we will use a Lambda to update the DynamoDB table we created previously with a choice the user makes in the IVR.
 We will use this information on subsequent calls to add another layer of personalization to our greeting.

 ### 5.1 Creating the updateCustomer Lambda